What is an Ad Exchange ?

 Types of Ad Exchanges

 There are 3 different types of ad exchanges: open auctions (also called public marketplaces or open ad exchanges), private marketplaces (private ad exchanges), and preferred deals.
 Each has a different type of access for publishers and advertisers, with preferred deal ad exchanges allowing certain advertisers to get the first look of a publisher’s inventory.
 When most people talk about ad exchanges, they probably mean an open ad exchange.
 An open ad exchange is exactly what it sounds like: an ad exchange that anybody may use.
 The inventory on the open exchange is available to any advertiser, agency, or ad network.

+Ad exchange is safer than other conventional advertising methods.
 The main benefit of ad exchanges for both publishers and advertisers is a more effective way to sell and purchase ad inventory.
 By removing the need for direct negotiation over the price and placement of ads, publishers can now earn more revenue and advertisers can host their campaigns instantly and affordably by viewing the price of impressions.
+Ad exchanges allow publishers to generate ad revenue by defining parameters such as permitted ad categories, the minimum price for an ad, the type of advertising, and so on.
+To boost competition and optimize income, SSPs enable publishers to offer their inventory to several ad exchanges.
 In contrast to negotiating deals directly with single publishers, exchanges allow marketers to simply buy advertisements across a variety of sites at once.